Braunston Cleves or Fawcliff

-The village of Braunston Cleves or Fawcliff formerly stood north of the village of Braunston in the English county of Northamptonshire at its border with Warwickshire.
-It has long been a "lost village", having no standing buildings, but its position and the topography of its street and houses can be traced from the irregularities of the ground where it formerly stood.
-It was on the southwest slope of Cleve's Hill within Braunston parish: it appears to have been occupied in late Anglo-Saxon and early post-Conquest times.
-Nothing is known of why the village was deserted but it had certainly been destroyed by the 18th century.
+The village of Braunston Cleves or Fawcliff is a deserted medieval village that stood north of the village of Braunston in the English county of Northamptonshire at its border with Warwickshire.

+It has long been a "lost village", having no standing buildings, but its position and the topography of its street and houses can be traced from the irregularities of the ground where it once stood.
+It was on the southwest slope of Cleve's Hill within Braunston parish and appears to have been occupied in late Anglo-Saxon and early post-Conquest times.
+It is unknown why the village was deserted, but it had certainly been destroyed by the 18th century.